 Lakes can be viewed as an integrator of climate processes, and also strong indicator of climate change.
 This dual property stems from the way in which lakes respond to regional and global climate variation.
 Changing climatic or weather conditions affect the state and variability of natural parameters in lakes, such as temperature and salinity, stratification, currents, frontal zones, upwellings, eddies and gyres, ice and snow conditions, water level and biodiversity.
-Lakes are part of the Global Climate Observing System (GCOS) Essential Climate Variables (ECVs) (GCOS web site, 2021).
-Ice cover, together with water The temperature, ice cover and water colour is of 79 lakes are among the key parameters for the GCOS' Global Terrestrial Network for Lakes (GTN-L) (GCOS terrestrial network web site, 2021).
+Lakes are part of the Global Climate Observing System (GCOS) Essential Climate Variables (ECVs).
+The temperature, ice cover and water colour of 79 lakes are among the key parameters for the Global Terrestrial Network for Lakes (GTN-L).

-Ice cover of lakes-modulates heat and mass exchange between lake and atmosphere and affects physical, chemical and biological processes in the lakes (f.ex.
-Kirillin et al., 2012; Bouffard and Wuest, 2019).
-The state of the ice is also important for establishing transport on ice, for fishing activities and tourism (Prowse et al., 2011; Vincent et al., 2012).
-Ice cover is in constant evolutionchanges from its formation to a-complete melting, due to the-interaction with the between-atmosphere (heat and wind forcing) from-above and the influence of the water column (heat and water dynamics) from-below.
-One characteristic example of such interaction in some large and deep lakes is the giant ice rings and their associated eddies under the ice cover.
+Ice cover of lakes modulates heat and mass exchange between lake and atmosphere and affects physical, chemical and biological processes in the lakes.
+The state of the ice is also important for establishing transport on ice, for fishing activities and tourism.
+Ice cover is in constant evolution from its formation to a complete melting, due to the interaction between atmosphere (heat and wind forcing) from above and influence of water column (heat and water dynamics) from below.
+One characteristic example of such interaction in some large and deep lakes is the giant ice rings and the associated eddies under the ice cover.

-50 Giant ice rings, most often observed in Lake Baikal, are a beautiful and not yet completely understood natural phenomenon.
-These They are rings of dark ice with a typical diameter or 5-7 km.; they They appear on the ice cover of some large lakes in a seemingly unpredictable manner from year to year.
-The ilce is thinner and appears darker in the ring region, and in the center and outside the ring the ice is thicker and looks white like the surrounding undisturbed ice cover (Granin et al., 2015, 2018; Kouraev et al., 2016, 2018, 2019).
-Due to their large size one of the best ways to observe and analyse ice rings them is from satellite imagery.
+Giant ice rings, most often observed in Lake Baikal, are a beautiful and not yet completely understood natural phenomenon.
+These are rings of dark ice with a typical diameter or 5-7 km; they appear on ice cover of some large lakes in a seemingly unpredictable manner from year to year.
+Ice is thinner and appears darker in the ring region, and in the center and outside the ring ice is thicker and looks white like the surrounding undisturbed ice cover (Granin et al., 2015, 2018; Kouraev et al., 2016, 2018, 2019).
+Due to their large size one of the best ways to observe and analyse them is from satellite imagery.